scandinave/accessControlMiddleware/README.md

 * userKey: The request param key used to store the user (default: user)
 * usernameKey: THe key of the request user object that hold the user name. (default: name)
 * userIdKey: THe key of the request user object that hold the user id. (default: id)
-* transformUserName: A function to apply on the AccessControl instance roles name to handle role and user in it.( eg: prefix with -u)
+* transformUserName: A function to apply on the AccessControl instance roles name to handle role and user in it.( default : prefix with u-)

 ### filter function
 By default, AccessControl will filter resource by checking the resources entry of the access token payload.